jlevy/kash/README.md

 Kash uses Markdown files with YAML frontmatter, which is fully compatible with [Obsidian](https://obsidian.md/).
 Some notes:

-- In Obsidian's preferences, under Editor, turn on "Strict line breaks".
+- In Obsidian’s preferences, under Editor, turn on “Strict line breaks”.

-- This makes the line breaks in kash's normalized Markdown output work well in Obsidian.
+- This makes the line breaks in kash’s normalized Markdown output work well in Obsidian.

 - Some kash files also contain HTML in Markdown.
-  This works fine, but note that only the current line's HTML is shown in Obsidian.
+  This works fine, but note that only the current line’s HTML is shown in Obsidian.

 - Install the [Front Matter Title plugin](https://github.com/snezhig/obsidian-front-matter-title):

-  - Go to settings, enable community plugins, search for "Front Matter Title" and install.
+  - Go to settings, enable community plugins, search for “Front Matter Title” and install.

-  - Under "Installed Plugins," adjust the settings to enable "Replace shown title in file explorer," "Replace shown title in graph," etc.
+  - Under “Installed Plugins,” adjust the settings to enable “Replace shown title in file explorer,” “Replace shown title in graph,” etc.

-  - You probably want to keep the "Replace titles in header of leaves" off so you can still see original filenames if needed.
+  - You probably want to keep the “Replace titles in header of leaves” off so you can still see original filenames if needed.

   - Now titles are easy to read for all kash notes.